 So you’ve created a website, launched your business proposition, and now you’re twiddling your thumbs waiting for the enquiries to roll in.

 Building a new brand takes time and patience.
-It might even take a rethink and change in approach, but with a clear vision and determination, and a little know-how, you can build a successful brand online.
+You might even need to rethink your strategy or change your approach.
+But, with a clear vision and determination, plus a little know-how, you can build a successful brand online.

 The objectives you set for your business shouldn’t focus on how many followers or likes your social media posts achieve.
 Instead, you should measure success based on engagement, click-through and conversion rates.
 By outlining realistic, measurable goals, you can assess the effort required to ensure you set about achieving your goals.